Checkio-Game-Missions/checkio-empire-triangle-angles/info/total.md

-Most of the facets on a crystal are trianglea.
+Most of the facets on a crystal are triangle.
 Since these crystals are vital to our base, we should attempt to learn more about this shape.

 You are given the lengths for each side of a triangle.